RUCKBReasoning/CodeRM/README.md

 <hr>

 ## 🔔 News

+[2025-05] 🎉 CodeRM has been accepted to ACL 2025 as a main conference paper.

 [2025-01] 🔥 We have open-sourced the unit test generator, training dataset, Docker environment for efficient large-scale code execution, and the code for inference, preprocessing, and evaluation.